checkly/docs.checklyhq.com/site/content/docs/cli/cli-vs-terraform-pulumi.md

     parent: "CLI"
 ---

-Creating, debugging and managing E2E and synthetics monitoring at scale is best done "as code".
+Creating, debugging and managing E2E and synthetic monitoring at scale is best done "as code".
 Currently, Checkly supports three tools you can use for your **Monitoring as Code** workflow:

 1. The Checkly CLI.